MikeBidinger/MikeBidinger/README.md

 ### Working on:

+-   A [Python AI Chatbot](https://github.com/MikeBidinger/PythonOllamaChatbot) using Ollama (that is both hosted and ran locally)
 -   Flexible and responsive Font-End visualisation of data-files (e.g. CSV, JSON, etc.)
 -   A new basic, scalable and customizable platformer game with Pygame